Strange metals and planckian transport in a gapless phase from spatially random interactions: Discussion

-The strange metal phase of our model surprisingly shows a very `clean' fermion sector: it has a sharp Fermi surface, large mean free path, and a near-vanishing residual resistivity.
-The same qualitative behavior is observed in several strange metals that exist in very `clean' cuprates that have been prepared with relatively few structural defects in the copper-oxygen (CuO) planes \cite{MackenzieTL22011997,Hussey_2013,MackenziePRB1996}.
-The large amount of disorder in our model instead manifests itself in the bosonic sector of the theory, leading to localized gapless bosonic modes.
-This suggests that experiments should search for the effects of disorder in two-fermion bosonic quantities instead of single-fermion quantities, which is where we expect the hidden effects of inhomogeneity coming from inter-layer dopants to manifest themselves strongly.
+The large amount of disorder in our model manifests itself in the bosonic sector instead of the fermionic sector, leading to localized gapless bosonic modes.
+Experiments should therefore search for the effects of disorder in two-fermion bosonic quantities instead of single-fermion quantities, which is where we expect the hidden effects of inhomogeneity coming from inter-layer dopants to manifest themselves strongly.

-The localized two-particle boson modes in our model are puddles of local AFM fluctuations, that order upon exiting the strange metal phase.
-Even in the thermodynamic limit, these puddles should scale in size all the way down to a few lattice sites due to the lack of LRO.
+The localized boson modes in our model are puddles of local AFM fluctuations of the size of a few lattice sites.
 Imaging these puddles directly would solidify the connection of our theory to real materials, and would be an enormous advance in the understanding of materials hosting strange metals.
 Ideally, the full time and space-resolved correlation functions of these magnetic modes should be measured.
 This would require a two-probe experiment to measure the non-translationally-invariant correlators, which is currently a challenge for all available techniques.
 More realistic is the measurement of spatially local dynamical correlations, which can still provide information about the size and dynamics of localized AFM puddles.
 Magnetometry using nitrogen-vacancy (NV) centers in diamond allows for the imaging of the microscopic magnetic structure of materials, potentially down to the nanoscale \cite{Jayich2016NVmagnet}.
 More recently, a scanning tunnelling microscope (STM) with an organic spin-$1/2$ molecule attached to its metallic tip has been used to measure magnetism down to the atomic scale \cite{Esat_MagSTM2024}.
 These methods therefore provide a promising way to detect the aforemetioned AFM puddles.